 Waiting on the entire yield curve to invert may be helpful, but it’s far more precise to wait for other types of risk spreads to pop.
 Various high yield option spreads and the TED spread of 3 month Treasuries minus 3 month LIBOR can guide us better to the timing of future trouble.
 Currently these risk spreads remain very low, signaling that our flattening yield curve is not pricing in Recession expectations this year.
 It’s likely when the final stock market peak arrives and begins to capitulate, we will see these risk measures surging higher in sync.

-Two major factors flattening our yield curve are the Fed’s overshoot in boosting the short term Federal Funds rate and the negative yields in Europe sending Euro investors to the US Bond market suppressing our longer maturity yields.
-The Fed’s eagerness to raise rates in late 2018 and announcing many more hikes for 2019 was naive in ignoring the clear escalation of a Global slowdown that was beginning to impede US growth and inflation.
-We would prefer the Fed avoid a yield curve inversion they helped create by cutting their Fed Funds rate until economic momentum turns up and a China Trade Deal is complete.
+Two major factors flattening our yield curve are the Fed’s overshoot in boosting the short term Federal Funds rate and the negative yields in Europe sending Euro investors to the US Bond market, suppressing our longer maturity yields.
+The Fed’s eagerness to raise rates in late 2018 and announcing many more hikes for 2019 was very naive in ignoring the clear escalation of a Global slowdown that was beginning to impede US growth and inflation.
+We would prefer the Fed avoid a yield curve inversion they helped create by cutting their Fed Funds rate until economic momentum turns up and a China Trade Deal is complete, but more likely they will just hold down the pause button.
 Below we can see the poor timing of the Feds recent rate hikes that coincided with a severe slowdown in Purchasing Manager Indices (PMI) throughout Europe.
-With major countries such as Italy and Germany in contraction mode and Trillions of negative yielding Bonds, it’s understandable that investors prefer our 10 year Treasury at 2.4% than a German 10 year Bund at 0%.
-During this slow growth period in Europe and US Fed balance sheet reduction flows, we may see more frequent and deeper inversions to equal previous cycle inflection points.
+With major countries such as Italy and Germany in contraction mode currently and Trillions of negative yielding Bonds globally, it’s understandable that investors prefer our 10 year Treasury at 2.4% than a German 10 year Bund at 0%.
+During this slow growth period in Europe and the US Fed balance sheet reduction flows, we may see more frequent and deeper inversions needed to equal previous cycle inflection points.